thirumurthis/Learnings/chef/working_with_chef_notes.md

     socket: <%= @socket %>
   ....
   ```

-    Note: even with the above changes, the windows had issue in running the instance.
+`Note:` Even with the above changes, the windows had issue in running the instance.

   -------------------------------